Béla Bartók 29th International Choir Competition and Folklore Festival

 Travelling expenses to and from Debrecen shall be covered by the choirs.
 Upon request, the organisers may assist with travel issues.
 During the competition all means of travelling for the choirs – in Debrecen and to venues of concerts outside Debrecen – is arranged by the organisers.

 10.5 Miscellaneous conditions

-Choirs may be requested to give additional concerts by the Organizing Committee.
+Choirs may be requested to give additional concerts by the Organising Committee.
 Choirs may not charge for these occasions or any other individual performances, including radio and television broadcasts as well as film and sound recordings made during the competition, at the same time they relinquish all their performance rights.

 Choirs that have qualified from the semi-final but fail to participate in the final due to any fault of their own shall refund all expenses incurred.